selensince1817/selensince1817/README.md

 ### Hi there 👋

+name : Vladimir Tregubiak

+I have tried to find a new reinventing approach at the old idea of "agar.io" type game by implementing simple physics.

 <!--
 **selensince1817/selensince1817** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.